 AI-MIND aims to reduce the burden of dementia by developing novel, AI-based tools to support healthcare professionals in predicting dementia, thus enabling earlier interventions for patients.
 DNV’s involvement includes, delivering a guideline for legal and ethical data processing; developing a framework for data governance and data management framework; designing and implementing a data model; and developing and implementing methods for continuous data quality assurance.

 In an NFR funded PhD project, DNV with partners Oslo University Hospital, the Cancer Registry of Norway and the University of Oslo is exploring how the use of synthetic data for AI development and validation can be assessed to ensure safe implementation of AI in healthcare.
 As healthcare data, with its inherently sensitive nature, is often challenging to share and process, synthetic data is increasingly seen as a practical way to speed up the development process while protecting patient privacy.
-The project will also investigate reidentification risk and possible privacy implications.
+The project will also investigate reidentification risk and their legal consequences for different use case scenarios.